-The property forms part of an established residential area in the town of Forfar.
-The surrounding properties in the immediate vicinity are generally of a similar age and style.
+The property forms part of an established residential area within Dundee.
+The surrounding properties in the immediate vicinity are generally of a comparable style and class of construction.
 A range of typical local amenities can be found nearby.

-The property was generally found to be in fair order having regard to its age and type.
-Whilst some items of typical and ongoing maintenance issues are to be anticipated, these may be attended to during the course of routine works.
+In general terms the property was found to have been fairly maintained having regard to its age and type.
+While some items of typical/ongoing maintenance works are to anticipated, these may be generally attended to during the course of routine works.

 The property has been affected by previous movement but within the limitations of the inspection there was no evidence to suggest that this is ongoing.

-There is evidence of wood boring insect infestation to roofing timbers.
-This can be treated by a timber/specialist contractor.
-The subjects form part of a block of flats and it has been assumed that maintenance and repair costs of the common parts of the building will be shared on an equitable basis with adjoining proprietors.
+The subjects form part of a block of flats and it has been assumed that maintenance/repair costs of the common parts of the building will be shared on an equitable basis with adjoining proprietors.
 It is therefore assumed that the cost of common repairs detailed within the report will be apportioned accordingly although exact liability should be confirmed.

-The property has been alerted to provide the current layout/accommodation, including but not limited to, the construction of an entrance porch, and the kitchen now being open to the hallway by removal of a wall.
-These works are historic in nature.
-Any relating documentation should be retained.
-All ownership, access rights of way and maintenance liabilities over shared parts/paths, garden areas and external items should be clarified.
+All ownership, access rights of way and maintenance liabilities over common parts, shared areas and garden grounds should be clarified.

 Essential Repairs

-None.
+None apparent for mortgage purposes.

 Estimated cost of essential repairs £ Retention recommended?
 Yes X No Amount £

 Comment on Mortgagea bility

-The property generally for ms suitable security for mortgage purposes.
+The property forms suitable le security for mortgage purposes.

 Valuations

-Market value in present cor Market value on completion Insurance reinstatement va (to include the cost of total is a reinspection necessary of essential repairs lue rebuilding, site clearance, professional fees, ancillary charges plus VAT) £ 80,000 £ 265,000
+Market value in present cor Market value on completion Insurance reinstatement va (to include the cost of total is a reinspection necessary of essential repairs lue rebuilding, site clearance, professional fees, ancillary charges plus VAT) £ 63,000 £ 110,000

 Buy To Let Cases

-What is the reasonable rangementh Short Assured Tenal ge of monthly rental income for the property assuming a letting on a 6 ncy basis? £
+What is the reasonable rangementh Short Assured Tenan ge of monthly rental income for the property assuming a letting on a 6 ncy basis? £

 Is the property in an area w here there is a steady demand for rented accommodation of this type?
 Yes No

 Declaration

-Signed Surveyor's name Security Print Code [444052 = 5359]O Electronically signed by:- Christopher Stark
+Signed Surveyor's name Security Print Code [552573 = 9660] Electronically signed by:- Christopher Stark

-Professional qualifications MRICS
+Professional qualifications BSc (Hons) MRICS

 Company name DM Hall LLP

 Address Shed 26, Unit 34, City Quay, Camperdown Street, Dundee, DD1 3JA

-Telephone 01382 873100
+Telephone Telephone 01382 873100

 Fax

-Report date 14th March 2022
+Report date 18th March 2022